This foundation is in memory of my late husband, Mohammed Taha Rafi (1976-2015), who we lost to a Glioblastoma Multiforme (GBM).

 This thought eventually brought me to the idea of establishing such a support organisation in Pakistan which services all those impacted by a brain tumour in the country today.

-The Brain Tumour Foundation of Pakistan has been founded in 2020 in memory of my late husband, Mohammed Taha Rafi.
+The Brain Tumour Foundation of Pakistan was set-up in memory of my late husband, Mohammed Taha Rafi.

 Our Mission is to reach every individual in Pakistan impacted by a brain tumour with support, education, information, and research and to accurately represent Pakistan on the global brain tumour map.

 Our Vision is to drastically improve the quality of life for those impacted by a brain tumour in Pakistan and to help in eventually finding a global cure for the disease.

 Moreover, it is my personal goal to improve the journey of those still impacted by the disease in Pakistan, with the aim of making their journey easier than it was for Taha and me.

 Our foundation focuses on the following three aspects:

 1. Raising awareness for the disease and providing access to information for the newly-diagnosed patients and their loved ones.
 This is a key activity that we are focusing on from the get-go.
 We understand how overwhelming it can be once a brain tumour diagnosis is given; it is difficult to find information readily about specific brain tumour types and of brain tumours in Pakistan.
 We strive to support impacted families in this area by having accurate information available online as well as providing the country’s leading cancer hospitals with information booklets which they can share with their brain tumour patients.
 This information we share will be catered specifically to Pakistan and to the journey of patients and caregivers who live in Pakistan.